 FUSE is one of nine employee-led business resource groups at PPL.
 FUSE is dedicated to fostering a safe environment to promote equal and nondiscriminatory treatment of lesbian, gay, bi-sexual, transgender and queer (LGBTQ) employees.
 During Pride Month, FUSE is unveiling a new campaign called Empowering PRIDE to help promote understanding, respect, resilience, and an appreciation for differences between employees.
-Kathleen Oswalt, executive assistant at PPL and president of FUSE, is leading the charge and is sharing her personal story as a way to inspire open discussion, education, support and networking with peers.
+Kathleen Oswalt, community relations specialist at PPL and president of FUSE, is leading the charge and is sharing her personal story as a way to inspire open discussion, education, support and networking with peers.

 Forty-six percent of LGBTQ workers say they are closeted at work.
-My name is Kathleen Oswalt, I am the president of FUSE, and I would like to change this percentage.
+My name is Kathleen Oswalt, I am the (past) president of FUSE, and I would like to change this percentage.

 FUSE was created 17 years ago, then called Glow, in an effort to advocate for equal benefits for LGBTQ employees at PPL.
 Our membership is made up of both allies and LGBTQ employees.
 Through the work of FUSE and Glow, we have championed policies that include nondiscrimination protections, domestic partner benefits, diversity training and transgender-inclusive benefits.
 Our work combined with PPL’s commitment to inclusion has earned a 100% score on the Human Rights Campaign Equality Index for three years running.